 Disclaimer: Warcraft and all associated characters and environs belong to Blizzard and I'm only gamboling in their universe in order to take over the world (or practice writing, but hush, don't tell anybody).

 Malfurion Stormrage lowered the Horn of Cenarius.
 Already he felt the Horn's magic, so intricately linked with the forest, diminish.
-In to short a time, it would be a mean of making sound, nothing more.
-The druid turned to look upon the woman he would love for all eternity, however long that might be now.
+In too short a time, it would be a means of making sound, nothing more.
+The druid turned to look upon the woman he had loved for an eternity, would love for all eternity, however long that might be now.
 Her plight tore his heart, yet he had to make her understand.

-The Priestess bowed her head.
 "I'm sorry, my heart," she breathed heavily.
-"I guess there is much to reconcile my self with in the coming times."
+"I guess there is much to reconcile myself with in the coming times."

 "There is, for all of the Kaldorei, and together, we will."